openenergymonitor/guide/source/setup/import.markdown

 To export data from an older emonPi:

 1. Install the backup module by running `Admin > emonPi update` in Local Emoncms
-2. Wait (up to) 60s for update to begin then another couple of min for update to complete, the update log page can be refreshed to view progress
+2. Wait (up to) 60s for the update to begin and then another couple of minutes for it to complete; the update log page can be refreshed to view progress
 3. Log-out then back into Local Emoncms
-4. Backup module show now be visible under `Extras > Backup`
+4. Backup module should now be visible under `Extras > Backup`
 5. Follow Backup instructions below

 ### Backup

 1. Click `Create Backup` (see screenshot below)
-2. Wait for backup to be created, then refrersh the page to view `Download Backup` link
+2. Wait for backup to be created, then refresh the page to view `Download Backup` link
 3. Download `.tar.gz` compressed backup

 ![backup old data](/images/setup/low-write-17june15-backup.png)